MatejGolian/accessibilityOverlay/README.md

 overlay.addHotspotButton("Button 2", 180, 180) ; Add a second button
 overlay.reset() ; Reset the overlay object to its initial state
 ```
+## Defined Classes
+* accessibilityOverlay - Creates an overlay object that can serve as a container for other controls.
+* customControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the 2 custom functions specified).
+* customButton - Creates a button that only uses a label and 2 custom actions when it gets focused or activated.
+* hotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers custom functions.
+* graphicButton - Creates a button that looks for images and reports an error if the specified graphics are not found.
+* tabControl - Creates an element for attaching tabs on to.
+* hotspotTab - Creates a tab that clicks the mouse coordinates specified up on focus and optionally triggers custom functions.
+* graphicTab - Creates a tab that looks for images and reports an error if the specified graphics are not found.